 The hotel comes equipped with an indoor pool for you and your partner to laze at on Seattle winter days.
-It’s also conveniently near some of the city’s best beaches to enjoy in summer.
+It’s also conveniently near some of the city’s best beaches to enjoy in the summer.

-The location is central and nearby all the Seattle landmarks, but it also has lots to offer within its proximity.
+The location is central and near all the Seattle landmarks, but it also has lots to offer within its proximity.
 From an oyster bar to a piano bar to drinking cocktails on the terrace, it’s perfect for romantic date ideas in Seattle.

 Check rates and book your room for Fairmont Olympic.